rack/rack-attack/README.md

 Rack::Attack aims to let developers quickly mitigate abusive requests and rely less on short-term, one-off hacks to block a particular attack.

+## Mailing list

+New releases of Rack::Attack are announced on
+<rack.attack.announce@librelist.com>.
+To subscribe, just send an email to
+<rack.attack.announce@librelist.com>.

 ## License

 Copyright (c) 2012 Kickstarter, Inc